4molybdenum2/psform/README.md

 #### Pros:
 - **Scalabality**: Can scale well with multiple integrations/receivers.
-- **Loose Coupling** Unlike REST architecture in which if any of the services goes offline it throws an error, here services are unaware of each other which leads to better scalablity and easier modification of codebase.
+- **Loose Coupling** Unlike REST architecture in which if any of the services goes offline it throws an error, here services are unaware of each other which leads to better scalability and easier modification of codebase.
 - **Works while clients are not running**: Only sending the message to the message queue matters, after that the client is not required to stay offline for other business logics in the backend.

 #### Cons:
-- **Message delivery issues**: We don't have an idea if message is published or not (or publising same content twice).
+- **Message delivery issues**: We don't have an idea if message is published or not (or publishing same content twice).
 - **Complexity**: Increases complexity of codebase unlike simple REST architecture.
 - **Network Saturation**: Pushing a lot of messages can overload the network, which can lead to service or system failure.

 ## Database Schema

-Over-engineering the Database can lead to increases complexity and make it harder for the project to maintain.
+Over-engineering the Database can lead to increased complexity and make it harder for the project to maintain.
 Therefore I implemented the database in this project using Firestore.
 It is easy to implement and can prove to be cost effective in long term.

 If we were to implement it using a SQL database then the database schema design would be like: